 Beyond individual recognition, managers can also organize social opportunities or rewards for a successful year.
 Not only does this validate everyone’s individual contributions, but it also helps foster a sense of belonging, commitment, and community.

-Maintaining transparent and open channels of communication is vital, especially during the holiday season when time off varies widely and workloads can become untenable.
+Transparent and open channels of communication are vital, especially during the holiday season when time off varies widely and workloads can become untenable.
 Teams should prioritize opportunities for dialogue as often as possible to ensure everyone is well-informed about project updates, deadlines, and schedules.

 4. Encourage Short Breaks During the Day